PrabhavPandey/link-vault/README.md

-## Link Vault: Save links on the go
+## Link Vault: Save Links on the Go

 **A browser extension I made to learn JavaScript fundamentals**